mikegrudic/reaxion/README.md

 ## Installation

-Clone the repo and run `pip install .` from the directory, or install the latest release from pypi via `pip install reaxion`.
+Clone the repo and run `pip install .` from the directory, or install the latest release from pypi via `pip install jaco`.

 # Quickstart: Collisional Ionization Equilibrium

-Example of using `reaxion` to solve for collisional ionization equilibrium (CIE) for a hydrogen-helium mixture and plot the ionization states as a function of temperature.
+Example of using `jaco` to solve for collisional ionization equilibrium (CIE) for a hydrogen-helium mixture and plot the ionization states as a function of temperature.

 ```python